dewong1/UFOs/README.md

 # UFOs
-Create a table (on a new webpage) to organize UFO data that is stored as a Javascript array or list.
+Create a table (on a new webpage) to organize UFO data that is stored as a JavaScript array or list.

 ## Overview of Project